CoryParsnipson/indie-engineer/src/routes/blog/analyzing-my-first-five-months-earnings-as-an-uber-driver.md

   import DollarsPerMonth from '$lib/components/charts/uber/DollarsPerMonth.svelte';
 </script>

 The last time I was unemployed was in 2014.
-During that time, Uber exploded into the collective consciousness as the latest hip tech startup to come out of Silicon Valley.
-Driving for Uber was mysterious and cool. *AND* you got paid for it.
+During that time Uber was exploding into the collective consciousness as the latest hip tech startup to come out of Silicon Valley.
+Driving for Uber was mysterious and cool *and* you got paid for it.

 Things have changed a lot since then.
-People have realized that Uber drivers are just exploited taxi drivers with even lower profit margins.
-But being unemployed once again, I turned to Uber as a familiar side hustle to guarantee some quick cash.
-After about two weeks of background checks, inspections, and gathering documents, I was all set to start driving.
+People have realized that Uber drivers are glorified taxi drivers with even lower profit margins.
+But, being unemployed once again, I turned to Uber as a familiar side-hustle to guarantee some quick cash.
+After about two weeks of background checks, inspections, and gathering documents I was all set to start driving.

 ![Screencap of Parasite Movie](/articles/parasite-driver.png "Me, driving to fulfill my greatest passion in life.")